hackettka/HTML-CSS/create_site.md

 Using the tags we've just reviewed, and two additional ones (see below) create a site for a course you teach.

-Create this as a new page and call it `course.html`.
+Create this as a new page or text file and call it `course.html`.

 ## You site should include:
 <p>